 Born in New York City on September 26, 1929, Ned O'Gorman spent most of his early life in Southport, Connecticut, and Bradford, Vermont.
-After graduating from Saint Michael's College in Winooski, Vermont, in 1953, he did graduate work at Columbia University.
-He is the founder the Children's Storefront School in Harlem.
+After graduating from Saint Michael's College in Winooski, Vermont, in 1953, he pursued graduate work at Columbia University.
+He later founded the Children's Storefront School in Harlem.

-He is the recipient of two Guggenheim fellowships and the Rothko Chapel Award for Commitment to Truth and Freedom.
+He was the recipient of two Guggenheim fellowships and the Rothko Chapel Award for Commitment to Truth and Freedom.

-O'Gorman has taught at Brooklyn College, the New School, and Manhattan College.
-He died on March 7, 2014 in New York City.
+O'Gorman taught at Brooklyn College, the New School, and Manhattan College.
+He died on March 7, 2014, in New York City.

 A Selected Bibliography

 The Night of the Hammer (1958)